-On 23 October 2020, in an effort towards transparency, the Serious Fraud Office (“SFO”) published the Chapter on Deferred Prosecution Agreements (“DPAs”) from its Operational Handbook which it describes as “comprehensive guidance on how we approach Deferred Prosecution Agreements (DPAs), and how we engage with companies where a DPA is a prospective outcome.”
+On 23 October 2020, in an effort towards transparency, the Serious Fraud Office (“SFO”) published the Chapter on Deferred Prosecution Agreements (“DPAs”) from its Operational Handbook which it describes as “comprehensive guidance on how we approach DPAs, and how we engage with companies where a DPA is a prospective outcome.”
 The decision as to whether to enter into DPA negotiations is within the prosecutor’s discretion.
 The guidance sets out the considerations that should inform the decision and the requirements for a formal letter of invitation, written terms of negotiation, confidentiality, disclosure and retention by the company of all relevant material.

 As the guidance itself cautions, it does not supersede or replace previous guidance, and should be considered alongside the authoritative legislation under Schedule 17 of the Crime and Courts Act 2013 and the DPA Code.
 The DPA code remains the lead document for consideration, with its publication and consideration required by law and it having been laid before Parliament.